MUGDHAB15/VIRAT-KOHLI-IPL-CAREER-ANALYSIS/README.md

 I normalised the data by cleaning the season column and formatted it.

-I did EDA using various aggregate function, group by, order by, Window function, CTE's, Temp tables and joins.
+I did EDA using various aggregate function, group by, order by, Window function, CTE's, Temp tables and joins, ALTER tables, Insert into, and update tables.

 I explored the data to find out the following: